 Check regularly ...

-- That all hub cap screws are correctly tightened, especially on DB versions of the Rohloff SPEEDHUB 500/14 that incorporate the use of a brake Disc.
+- That all hub cap screws are tightened to the correct torque (4Nm), especially on DB versions of the Rohloff SPEEDHUB 500/14

-- That the parts on your bike are not damaged or failing to function properly as the result of an accident.
-The use of damaged parts can result in further accidents occuring.
+- That the parts on your bike are not damaged or failing to function properly as the result of accident damage.
+The use of damaged parts can easily lead to further accidents and injuries